Declare variables

 Let's write a program that solves Addition.
-Compared to some of the other problems on this training site, the solution isn't too complicated, so this will be a good opportunity to get some practice writing programs that handle the file I/O (input/output) correctly.
+Compared to some of the other problems on this training site, the solution isn't too complicated, so this will be a good opportunity to get some practice writing programs that handle I/O (input/output) correctly.
 Many of the basic techniques used to solve this problem are universal to all informatics problems, so the sooner we get familiar with them, the better.

 Before writing even a single line of code, we should make sure we know exactly what the program needs to do.
 (After all, if we don't plan ahead, there's a good chance we'll end up making mistakes or wasting time and effort.)
 Of course, all programs are different and there is no definitive solution, but all proper solutions to Addition will need to do the following things:

-.Open up a new file and write a few lines of code in the language of your choice.
+Open up a new file and write a few lines of code in the language of your choice.
 The program doesn't actually have to do anything right now: we're going to use it as a framework and insert all the really important code around it.

 Below are a few examples in various languages supported by the training site.
 If your language of choice isn't there, don't panic - the instructions translate easily to most programming languages you'll encounter.